Skip to Main Content

 Reviewers: Applications from each domain of care will be reviewed by a panel of five CFPC members with a CAC in the relevant domain of care.
 The panel will be supported by a senior staff member from the College’s CAC department.
 The panel will review the presented evidence for each applicant, weigh and consider it appropriately, and arrive at a recommendation whether to award a CAC.
 Each recommendation will be forwarded to the CFPC’s Board of Examinations and Certification for final review and decision, and it will be communicated to the applicant.

-Timelines: The application is open year-round.
+Timelines: Applications are available year-round.
 Physicians have continuous access to the platform as they are building their application portfolio.
 Reviews are conducted once a year and recommendations are then submitted to the Board of Examinations and Certification for approval.
-In 2024 there will be two application deadlines.
-Applications that are finalized and submitted by January 31, 2024, will be reviewed by the Peer Review Committee in March and April, 2024, and those submitted by September 30, 2024, will be reviewed in February and March, 2025.
+The IPCR cut-off date for the 2025 review group is September 30, 2025.
+Applications that are submitted by September 30, 2025, will be reviewed by the Peer Review Committee in spring 2026.
+The IPCR cut-off date for the 2026 review group is September 30, 2026.

-The CFPC is considering IPCRs for CACs in Enhanced Surgical Skills (ESS), Obstetrical Surgical Skills (OSS), and Family Practice Anesthesia (FPA).
-Final recommendations will be available by spring 2024.
+The CFPC is considering the In-Practice Certification Route (IPCR) for CACs in Enhanced Surgical Skills (ESS), Obstetrical Surgical Skills (OSS), and Family Practice Anesthesia (FPA).
+Following an extensive consultation process, a proposal for the IPCR for ESS, OSS, and FPA was produced and it is currently being evaluated by the internal project team.
 Please revisit this web page for future updates.

 • How will the successful awarding of a CAC affect my credentials and practice?